MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/deployment-models.md

 Automation to Runtime interaction is done via Azure DevOps Pipelines and scripted ARM Templates.

 >[!IMPORTANT]
->The Enterprise Scale Analytics and AI solution pattern uses [Azure policies](/azure/governance/policy/overview) to put boundaries in place and ensure that changes performed by the Data Landing Zone Ops teams are compliant.
+>The Enterprise Scale Analytics and AI construction set uses [Azure policies](/azure/governance/policy/overview) to put boundaries in place and ensure that changes performed by the Data Landing Zone Ops teams are compliant.

 Enterprise Scale Analytics and AI uses Policies to enforce: